 We are a member of the Baltic Sea Advisory Council (BSAC), a regional stakeholder body charged with a providing advice to the Commission and Member States on the management of Baltic fisheries.
-We also initiate dialogue between participating NGOs to coordinate joint positions on strategic issues and recommendations.

 The Advisory Councils (ACs) are stakeholder-led organisations that provide the Commission and EU countries with recommendations on fisheries management matters.